 Measure along the horizontal of the image projected on the canvas.

 X needs to be equal to Y, otherwise adjust the digital projector.

 Measure along the vertical of the image projected on the canvas.

 W needs to be equal to Z, otherwise adjust the digital projector.

 When the projection is square and you have dimmed the lights a bit you can now begin to trace out the image as much as you require.

-Digital keystone correction occurs by moving a dial on the edges of the digital projectors (or more modern ones have a remove control) to make sure your projection is square.
+Digital keystone correction is done by moving a dial on the edge of the digital projector (or more modern ones have a remote control) to make sure your projection is square.

 If you have the following problems:

 Needs horizontal keystone correction.